ibank/goorm/README.md

           { port: 9999, process_name: 'goorm' }
           goorm IDE server listening on port 9999 in development mode

-  you can run the goorm below URL in your web-browser (google chrome is hardly recommended)
+  you can run the goorm as below URL in your web-browser (google chrome is hardly recommended)

           http://localhost:9999